Vasilisalook/vasilisalook.github.io/_posts/2022-09-28-my-third-module.md

 To make the basic idea of Artificial Neural Network clear for myself I created the most primitive ANN – PartnerNN ([schematic illustration of the idea](https://github.com/Vasilisalook/ML/blob/main/PartnerNN.jpg)).
 The aim was to make it so simple to be able to calculate all the inputs, weights, inner layer nodes and activation functions using just a piece of paper and a pen.
 PartnerNN is trained to choose or ignore a partner with combination of three inputs he/she/they promise for your shared life: Money, Adventure, Love (True or False for each of them).
 Please, do not take it seriously, it was created just for main understanding of the backpropagation learning concept.
 [The code is here.](https://github.com/Vasilisalook/ML/blob/main/PartnerNN.ipynb)

+## Unit 8.
+Gradient understanding

+One of the main challenges for me was to catch the purpose of gradient descent.
+I understand the value of the cost function to get the best prediction for any linear model, for example, house price based on its square in some area.
+At first, I thought that counting the sum of squared errors is enough to fix wrong predictions, but then I realized that we need to optimize the cost function to the minimum.
+And that is why we use gradient descent.
+Everything became clear, when I had [connected two graphs in my mind](https://github.com/Vasilisalook/ML/blob/main/Gradient%20Descent.jpg) – one related to the predicted-actual lines, and another – to the sum of residuals and intercept the y-axes.

 ## Additional project: Guide for poets

 I have put together [a Midjourney based simple guide](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/AI-Illustration%20for%20Poets.pdf) to help poets become painters with AI even if they have never heard about Machine Learning.
 Because the first step is hard one. <br>